 Where to Grab a Bite to Eat

 There are numerous great kid-friendly places to eat in Little Tokyo.
-Suerhiro Café, on First Street is an American style diner that serves Japanese food.
+Suerhiro Café, on First St. is an American style diner that serves Japanese food.
 The menu is huge and they specialize in Japanese comfort foods such as udon, katsu, tempura, and teriyaki.
 It’s the warm family-style atmosphere that makes this place so great.
 There’s hand-drawn artwork sketched on hundreds of napkins that adorn the walls and may even inspire your kids to draw while you sip on a glass of tasty matcha iced green tea.

 Across the street in the outdoor Japanese Village Plaza, not only does the Frying Fish offer great sushi and rolls at a decent price, but an added attraction is the cool conveyor belt that moves around the perimeter of the sushi bar carrying small plates of neatly arranged sushi, rolls, and edename.
 Not too mention the good-natured sushi chefs that occasionally break out in song and dance.
 It’ s a fun atmosphere for the kids and the food is reasonably priced.